 If inactive for 20 minutes, you will be prompted to continue your session and will automatically be logged out if you do not respond.

-No. This means you have, at some point, obtained a duplicate license or identification card that has not yet expired.
-Only the most recently issued card is valid.
+No. This means you have, at some point, obtained a duplicate license or ID card that has not yet expired.
+Only the most recently issued driver license or ID card is valid.

-If you are applying for the first time for a new North Carolina driver license, you must do so in person at your local NCDMV office.
+If you are applying for a North Carolina driver license for the first time, you must do so in person at your local NCDMV driver license office.
 (Find the location nearest to you.)

 Information listed in green is currently active.
 Items in red are either inactive or have expired.